 Follow these steps to apply for a semester exchange.

 Read the course planner for your course to ensure you enrol in the correct units.
 Course planners contain information about:

 - the core units and other units that make up your course

 - the number of units you need to complete your course

 - the recommended study sequence to meet course requirements.

-Research where you’d like to go and choose a suitable subject selection.
+From our list of partner universities, research where you’d like to go and choose a suitable subject selection.

 Ask yourself these three things:

 - Which universities are located in your preferred country?

 - Does the location teach courses in English?